madhavmehndiratta/jekyll-portfolio/blog/_posts/2020-04-23-traverxec-writeup.md

 /usr/bin/sudo /usr/bin/journalctl -n5 -unostromo.service | /usr/bin/cat
 ```

 Last line of the script tells us that david can run `/usr/bin/journalctl` with sudo.
-So I searched in[GTFO bin’s](https://gtfobins.github.io/gtfobins/journalctl/) and exploited the less prompt that opens up as sudo using `!/bin/bash`.
+So I searched in [GTFO bin’s](https://gtfobins.github.io/gtfobins/journalctl/) and exploited the less prompt that opens up as sudo using `!/bin/bash`.

 ```
 david@traverxec:/dev/shm$ ./server-stats.sh